avniproject/avni-docs-temp/readme/Implementers/advanced-feature-guide/integration-service-operations.md

----
-title: "Integration Service Operations"
+title: Integration Service Operations
-slug: "integration-service-operations"
-excerpt: ""
+excerpt: ''
-hidden: false
-createdAt: "Wed Jul 26 2023 13:14:32 GMT+0000 (Coordinated Universal Time)"
-updatedAt: "Mon Dec 11 2023 12:04:24 GMT+0000 (Coordinated Universal Time)"
----
 Please refer to the [Integration design and developer guide](doc:integration-developer-guide) for - how to develop integration code.
 This guide describes how to operate and support the integration service

 ### Managing Metadata Mapping